ringcentral/rc-unified-crm-extension/docs/crm/clio.md

-# Setting up the Unified CRM extension for Clio
+# Setting up App Connect for Clio

 Clio provides legal client relationship management software to help law firms manage business development functions such as client intake, client scheduling and follow-up, revenue tracking, and more.
 In short, Clio addresses the client intake process of turning potential new clients into retained clients.